When designing a logo in Canva, prioritize a clutter-free design with legible Serif fonts for easy brand recognition.

 Hence, if you’re working on a romance novel, Lora is one of the best fonts that you can use in the body of the text.

-Yet, Lora isn’t only for printed text; it also works well with text your see on screen.
-So, the moment you see it, you’re kind of brought into a dreamy world that’s set in modern times.
+Yet, Lora isn’t only for printed text; it also works well with text you see on screen.
+So, the moment you see it, you’re brought into a dreamy world that’s set in modern times.

 Now, another great Serif font you can add to your arsenal if you’re into calligraphy is Roxboroughcf.

 Though it sounds like a handful, this font adds an artsy vibe to your packaging design, copy, subtitles, and even display design.

 Among all the Serif fonts, Roxboroughcf’s more of a dramatic serif, a crossbreed between hand lettering and calligraphy.

 Best done in italics, Roxboroughcf’s described as both traditional and chic.
 So, if you’re a woman entering into the perfume or makeup industry, you can give this font style a try.

 Who knows, Roxboroughcf’s the key for you to attract more business clientele.

 Another transitional Serif font that’s best used on literary books is Unna.
 As short as its name is, Unna serves to bring a neoclassical vibe to your text.